2024 at a Glance: Adapting

 Building a right-paced business

 One of the most impactful things I did over the summer was to share my thoughts with Jenni Gritters about creating a right-paced business.
-Jenni’s approach to balancing ambition with well-being has always really resonated with me, especially as I’ve been reflecting on my own work-life balance.
-The conversation reinforced something I’ve been learning over the past few years: sustainability in business isn’t about working harder, it’s about finding a pace that suits your life.
+Jenni’s approach to balancing ambition with well-being has always really resonated with me.
+The conversation reinforced something I’ve been learning over the past few years: sustainability in business isn’t about working harder, but about finding a pace that suits the season of life you’re in at the moment.

 What I love about zooming out on the bigger picture is that it often helps bring clarity.
 When you step back from the day-to-day, you remember that constant hustle isn’t the only way to grow or succeed.
-Jenni’s insights have helped me to remember that slowing down, when done intentionally, can actually accelerate the work that really matters to you in the long run.
-You can read our full conversation here.
+Jenni’s insights have helped me to remember that slowing down intentionally can actually accelerate the work that really matters to you in the long run.

 Growing as a writer

-In April, I wrapped up a six-month novel writing course at Curtis Brown Creative, which has been a game-changer.
-It really pushed me out of my comfort zone writing-wise.
-The best part has been joining a group of like-minded fiction writers where we can be brutally honest with each other about what’s working and what’s not in our pieces.
-It’s helped me build more confidence in my voice and given me the tools to take my writing to the next level.
+In April, I graduated from a six-month novel writing course at Curtis Brown Creative.
+“Writing can be hard, but it doesn’t have to be lonely,” said Glenn Leibowitz, and this course has really reminded me of that.
+It’s amazing to be part of a group of like-minded writers where we can be brutally honest with our feedback.
+It’s helped me build more confidence in my voice and given me new tools for writing (and editing) which I find myself using in Copy & Co work too.

-At the same time, I’ve started working on Authentic Ambition, a non-fiction series that’s been a natural extension of the work I do at Copy & Co.
+As well as working on my fiction novel, I’ve started working on Authentic Ambition, a non-fiction series that’s been a natural extension of the work I do at Copy & Co.
 It’s all about helping people, especially millennial women, redefine success on their own terms.
-Writing this series has been energising as it’s about digging into what truly matters in life and business, beyond the traditional measures of success.
-I’m excited to keep developing this project and see where it takes me.
+I’m excited to keep working on it and see where it goes.

-Looking ahead, I’m feeling optimistic and realistic.
-AI is, of course, here to stay, and it’s going to keep shaping the content industry in ways we’re only starting to understand.
-But rather than seeing it as a threat, I see it as an opportunity to adapt and evolve my own work.
-The truth is, like with anything else, those who don’t adapt to change will eventually get left behind.
+Looking ahead, I’m feeling optimistic in general but also very realistic about what AI means for our industry.
+Rather than seeing it as a threat, I see it as a nudge to evolve Copy & Co’s offerings.
+Like with anything else, those who don’t adapt to change will eventually get left behind.
 The world leaps forward, and if we miss the bus, we risk spending the rest of our days at the bus stop (where nothing exciting happens).

-As we move into 2025, I’m looking forward to new opportunities in the AI space, in a way that serves the businesses that have made Copy & Co what it is today.
-It’s about finding ways to integrate AI that build upon what I already do and help the businesses I work with navigate a radically different landscape.
+As we move into 2025, I’m looking forward to new opportunities in the AI space.
 Yes, the goal is growth, but in a way that stays true to what matters most: crafting stories that resonate enough to be shared.

 Next